 Where do we start with the wonderful Johnno Casson?
-Well, he’s a solo artists who’s made music under the the monikers of Snippet, Old Tramp, and himself, and first appeared here in 2012 in New Tunes #3, as well as in #11, and #19, while he’s also a community hero and a moderating colleague at Fresh on the Net.
+Well, he’s a solo artists who’s made music under the the monikers of Snippet, Old Tramp, and himself, and first appeared here in 2012 in Emerging artists #3, as well as in #11, and #19, while he’s also a community hero and a moderating colleague at Fresh on the Net.
 He’s just released his new album – Future Melancholy Pop Music – so read on to find out more about the album, as well as, er, fire manipulation, swimming certificates, and roast potatoes!

 ~ In the past your music has been described as ‘wonky pop’, but how would you best define it?